webix-hub/docs/data/desktop/dataprocessor.md

 ~~~

 {{snippet
-Or when defining DataProcessor implicitely
+Or when defining DataProcessor implicitly
 }}
 ~~~js
 view:"datatable",